-"WE ARE #500 STRONG: Meet our badass, global family of startup founders, mentors, and investors."
+From the homepage: "WE ARE #500 STRONG: Meet our badass, global family of startup founders, mentors, and investors."
+From the About page: "500 Startups is a global venture capital seed fund with a network of startup programs headquartered in Silicon Valley with over $350M in committed capital across 4 main funds and 13 micro funds."
 This site is an excellent resource and potential amplifier for startup or tech-enabled businesses.
 Previously known as "500 Startups."
 Also check out 500 LABS.

 "500 LABS is a startup studio that partners with founders, designers and engineers and experiments with many ideas to build a few companies a year."
 Also check out 500, previously known as "500 Startups."

 "Where the World Meets Startups."
+A community of startups and investors who make fundraising efficient.
 Find a startup job, post a job, raise money online, and invest in startups.

 "A New Species of Trouble: Explorations in Disaster, Trauma, and Community," by Kai Erikson.
 From the book jacket: "In the stories and feelings of the victims of these disasters, the author finds striking similarities.
 Fear, self-doubt, the erosion of a sense of security - the author finds these too among people who have suffered prolonged homeless-ness.
 These human experiences, the author says, add up to a form of trauma extending not just to individuals but to whole communities...
 The author shows how risks to indiviuals and the social fabric have heightened in the modern age.
 The seven gripping accounts in this book are his impassioned pleas that we recognize this new species of troube and do more to protect people from it."